ttu/json-flatfile-datastore/README.md

 #### Update

-`UpdateOne` and `UpdateOneAsync` will update the first item that matches the filter or id-value with passed properties from dynamic object.
+`UpdateOne` and `UpdateOneAsync` will update the first item that matches the filter or provided id-value matches the defined id-field.
+Properties to update are defined with dynamic object.
 Dynamic object can be an `Anonymous type` or an `ExpandoObject`.
 Method will return true if item(s) found with the filter.

 ```csharp
 // Dynamic